 This school does not calculate or report an unweighted GPA.

 You may begin the SRAR at any time, beginning July 1.
 Although you may submit your SRAR before submitting your application for admission, you will not be able to link your SRAR to your application until your application has been submitted (see instructions above).
-You will not be considered for admission until your application, essay, application fee, SRAR and SAT/ACT test scores have been received.
-For information about testing requirements for 2021 due to COVID-19, click here.
+You will not be considered for admission until your application, essay, application fee, and SRAR have been received.

 On average, it takes 15-45 minutes to enter your coursework and complete the SRAR.
 Processing of the transcript information is also very quick — once transmitted to Texas A&M, it should show up on your record with 24-48 hours.

 Yes, if they have followed an academic curriculum patterned after the traditional U.S. system.
 If the curriculum followed cannot be represented on the SRAR, then applicants should provide an official high school transcript and contact the Office of Admissions using the ‘Contact Us’ – ‘Ask a Question' feature in AIS, use subject code SRAR, letting us know why they are unable to provide the SRAR.

 Homeschool students will need a high school transcript in hand in order to complete the SRAR.
 Your homeschool administrator, probably your parent, should provide you with a high school transcript which very likely will list the college courses in place of a high school course.
 For example, a student takes English 1301 and English 1302 in place of English 3 or 11th grade English; the transcript can list both English 1301 and 1302 as courses taken in 11th grade for one semester each.
 Do not list both the college courses and the high school course for which the courses ‘substitute.’
 Enter courses and grades exactly as they appear on your high school transcript.